 Use these sales productivity metrics to better understand how your sales reps meet, exceed, or miss targets.

-Sales proficiency metrics help you understand how skilled your team is in closing deals.
+Sales proficiency metrics demonstrate how skillfully your team closes deals.
 These metrics can highlight where team members may need the most help.

 These metrics include:

-Mike Buscemi, Director of SMB at G2, told me his organization invests heavily in their people's growth.
+Mike Buscemi, director of SMB at G2, says his organization invests heavily in their people’s growth to improve sales proficiency,

-As Travis Nardin, the Director of Sales at Northpass told me, it's not just about meeting number-based goals.
-There are also attributes that contribute to sales excellence that managers can't measure with numbers.
+As Travis Nardin, the director of sales at Northpass says, it’s not just about meeting number-based goals.
+There are also attributes that contribute to sales excellence that managers can’t measure with numbers.

-Nardin says, "Aside from any sales reps crushing their quotas, I believe that sales excellence can be measured qualitatively through the following: preparation, intellectual curiosity, cross-functional collaboration, and diligence."
+“Aside from any sales reps crushing their quotas, I believe that sales excellence can be measured qualitatively through the following: preparation, intellectual curiosity, cross-functional collaboration, and diligence,” Nardin says.

-Rewarding those more qualitative skills — such as celebrating how a rep approaches the selling process, or how she built a strong relationship with a prospect — is equally critical for helping your reps aspire to and achieve sales excellence.
+Rewarding those more qualitative skills — such as celebrating how a rep approaches the selling process, or how she built a strong relationship with a prospect — helps your reps aspire to and achieve sales excellence.